 If you are working from home, chances are that you will be working on your computer.
 Make sure that you have the appropriate machine for the task at hand.
 Video or picture editing takes a lot more processing power than writing and editing text documents, so take that into account.
 What’s more, if you are working on multiple projects, you will likely want to have more than one screen available.

 Another important thing you won’t be able to work from home without is a stable internet connection.
 Make sure that your router can cope with the workload you are predicting, as well as that your internet package is appropriate as well.

 Finally, think about job-specific electronics you may need.
 Some people need a plotter, others have the need for paper shredders, or even 3D printers, depending on the line of work.

-In order to have all of those electronics function properly, you will want to have a surge protection.
+In order to have all of those electronics function properly, you will want to have surge protection.
 It will save your devices from being fried if there’s a surge.
 However, you may still lose all of your work if the power runs out.

-Fortunately, there are uninterruptable power supply devices, or UPS devices, which are essentially a big battery which you plug your devices into.
+Fortunately, there are uninterruptable power supply devices, or UPS devices, which are essentially a big battery that you plug your devices into.
 While there’s electricity, it’s no different than a power supply.
 However, if there is a power outage, the battery in a UPS should give you enough time to save your work and turn off your devices.

-Even though you may spend a lot of time staring at your computer screen, you will still need some kind of a light in your home office.
+Even though you may spend a lot of time staring at your computer screen, you will still need some kind of light in your home office.
 Ideally, there should be a window to let in some natural light, but if that is not available, make sure that you have lamps or similar lighting options preferably with LED bulbs.